MonadMorph/guandan-RL/README.md

 | 199   | 59           | 0.49      |
 | 299   | 57           | 0.34      |
 | 399   | 49           | -0.07     |

+Epoch 0 is in fact the random agent.